 Photo by Rowan Heuvel

-On Wednesday, July 11th, Canada’s central bank announced it is hiking its target overnight lending rate to 1.5% – a quarter of a percentage point bump.
-This increase is the fourth time the overnight rate has been raised since last summer.
+On Thursday, October 26, Canada’s central bank announced it is hiking its target overnight lending rate to 1.75% – a quarter of a percentage point bump.
+This increase is the third time the overnight rate has been raised in 2018.